mondaycom/welcome-apps/apps/quickstart-integrations/README.md

 ## Run

+1. Add your MONDAY_SIGNING_SECRET and API_TOKEN to .env file

-1. Run the server with ngrok tunnel together
+2. Run the server with ngrok tunnel together

 ```
 $ npm start
 ```

-2. Open http://localhost:4040/status to get your ngrok public url
+3. Open http://localhost:4040/status to get your ngrok public url